Efficient Ranking, Order Statistics, and Sorting under CKKS: Experimental Evaluation

 \subsection{Experimental Setup}

-We use the CKKS implementation provided by the OpenFHE library~\cite{openFHE},\footnote{\url{https://github.com/openfheorg/openfhe-development}} with 12-bit integral precision and 48-bit decimal precision (scaling factor).
-The ring dimension is $2^{15}$ for ranking, and $2^{16}$ ranking with tie-correction, order statistics, and sorting, to accommodate the higher multiplicative depth.
+We use the CKKS implementation provided by the OpenFHE library~\cite{openFHE},\footnote{\url{https://github.com/openfheorg/openfhe-development}} with a scaling factor (decimal precision) ranging from 30 to 59 bits.
+The ring dimension goes up to $2^{16}$ for ranking, and $2^{17}$ for order statistics and sorting, to accommodate the higher multiplicative depth.
 The parameters are chosen in accordance with the Homomorphic Encryption Standard to assure 128-bit security~\cite{albrecht2015concrete, HomomorphicEncryptionSecurityStandard}.
 Our code is available at \url{https://github.com/FedericoMazzone/openfhe-statistics}.

-We present the runtime of ranking, computing the minimum, the median, and sorting elements that are generated uniformly at random in a bounded interval.
-The metrics are reported as an average over 10 runs of the algorithm.
-For minimum and median, the approximation degree of $\ind$ is $\mytilde 2^8$, and for sorting is $\mytilde 2^9$.
-While the approximation degree of $\cmp$ is $\mytilde 2^8$ across all the experiments.
-See \Cref{app:effect_approx_degree} for a discussion on how different degrees influence the algorithm's performance.
-As the multiplicative depth of our circuit is relatively small (22 in the worst case), bootstrapping is not needed, and the scheme is used as a leveled homomorphic encryption.
-All the experiments are performed on a Linux machine with Intel Xeon Platinum 8358 running at 2.60 GHz, with 32 cores, and 512 GB RAM.
+We present the runtime of ranking, computing the minimum, median, and sorting elements that are generated uniformly at random in a bounded interval.
+For ranking and minimum, we use Chebyshev approximation of the comparison function up to degree $2^{11}$ for $\vectorLength \le 256$, while we employ the $f,g$ approximation by Cheon et al.~\cite{cheon2020efficient} for $\vectorLength > 256$, as we start benefiting from the lower runtime.
+The composition degrees used are $d_f = 2$ and $d_g = 3$, which are the same we adopt in the median and sorting experiments for any $\vectorLength$.

+As the depth of our circuit is upper-bounded by 65, bootstrapping is not needed, and the scheme is used as a leveled homomorphic encryption.
+All the experiments are performed on a Linux machine with Intel Xeon Platinum 8358 running at 2.60 GHz, with 32 cores (64 threads), and 512 GB RAM.